ZZ2266/.github.io/Tenda/readme.md

-# Tenda AC Series Routers Command Injection in formSetIptv
+# Tenda AC6 Routers Command Injection in formSetIptv

 ## Overview
-Tenda AC Series Routers (e.g., AC15, AC23) are consumer-grade wireless routers supporting IPTV configuration, firewall, and multi-WAN features.
+Tenda AC6 Router is a consumer-grade wireless router supporting IPTV configuration, firewall, and multi-WAN features.
 A command injection vulnerability exists in the formSetIptv function, which handles requests to the /goform/SetIPTVCfg endpoint.
 Attackers can inject arbitrary system commands via the list or vlanId parameters, leading to unauthorized device control or complete compromise.
 ![PoC 2 Result: Root Directory Listing](./imgs/0.png)